Stackclash/5e-vault/5. Mechanics/Traps Hazards/Pits.md

 ## Spiked Pit

 This pit trap is a simple, hidden, or locking pit trap with sharpened wooden or iron spikes at the bottom.
-A creature falling into the pit takes 11 (`dice: 2d10|avg` (`2d10`)) piercing damage from the spikes, in addition to any falling damage.
+A creature falling into the pit takes `dice: 2d10|avg` (`2d10`) piercing damage from the spikes, in addition to any falling damage.
 Even nastier versions have poison smeared on the spikes.
-In that case, anyone taking piercing damage from the spikes must also make a DC 13 Constitution saving throw, taking an 22 (`dice: 4d10|avg` (`4d10`)) poison damage on a failed save, or half as much damage on a successful one.
+In that case, anyone taking piercing damage from the spikes must also make a DC 13 Constitution saving throw, taking an `dice: 4d10|avg` (`4d10`) poison damage on a failed save, or half as much damage on a successful one.

 *Source: Dungeon Master's Guide p.
 122. Available in the SRD.*